juhana/vorple-if.com/_includes/doc/inform6.markdown

 Vorple is structured around a core extension, contained in the "vorple.h" file.
 The other extensions provide the following capabilities:

+* Vorple Command Prompt Control: Manipulation of the command line and its history.
-* Vorple Hyperlinks: Clickable web links and commands
+* Vorple Hyperlinks: Clickable web links and commands.
+* Vorple Modal Windows: Pop-up windows.
-* Vorple Multimedia: Images, sounds and videos
+* Vorple Multimedia: Images, sounds and videos.
-* Vorple Notifications: Notifications as text banners
+* Vorple Notifications: Notifications as text banners.
 * Vorple Screen Effects: Text and font effects.
-Roughly the equivalent of the built-in Basic Screen Effects extension.
-* Vorple Tooltips: Pop-up tooltips, timed or on mouse hover
+* Vorple Tooltips: Pop-up tooltips, timed or on mouse hover.

 ### Using Vorple